 Unlike reserved instances, spot instances don’t require you to prepay or commit to a term.
 They’re offered by cloud providers that have excess capacity, and they allow you to take advantage of significant discounts.
 The catch is that cloud providers stop offering spot instances as soon as their excess capacity is used up, so they are best used for test/dev environments or containerized workloads.

-More steps to control cloud costs
+More steps to cloud cost control

 These are many more steps you can take to optimize your costs in the cloud.
 The key is to consider all the pieces of your overall architecture.
 A cloud service provider with expertise in hybrid- and multi-cloud environments can help you chart a cost optimization plan to take full advantage of everything the cloud has to offer without incurring unexpected costs.